GateNLP/gateapplication-hyperpartisanclassification/README.md

   * Otherwise: `python Preprocessing/line2elmo2.py -l 100 work/test.text.tsv work/test.elmo.tsv`
 * Run the actual application of the model ensemble
   * `./ensemble_pred.sh work/test.elmo.tsv work/test.preds.txt`

+## GATE Application

+The `.xgapp` file can be loaded into [GATE](https://gate.ac.uk/) and used as a GATE application.
+It requires a working [`conda`](https://conda.io/en/latest/) environment to exist in the `condaenv` subdirectory.

+The shell script `prepare-condaenv.sh` can populate this directory from the `conda.yaml` file, and will download the necessary NLTK data.